Hannah Bosley, Phd

 Hello!
 I’m Dr. Hannah Bosley.

 I am passionate about working with people who want to build a more meaningful life by changing their emotional and behavioral patterns.
 I am available for individual remote therapy sessions with young, middle-aged, and older adults to address problems with: depression, anxiety, trauma, life transitions, substance use, and other behavioral challenges.
 I’m dedicated to working with the LGBTQIA+ community, and individuals who experience other forms of identity-based stress.

 I care deeply about person-specific, trauma-informed approaches to working with individuals who have been impacted by oppressive systems, taking into account each person’s unique life experience, culture, and values.
 My therapeutic approach is evidence-based, drawing from Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
 Using these tools, I can help you learn more about the patterns in your thoughts, behaviors, and emotions that may be getting in your way, and coach you in building new skills to change these patterns.

+I am a licensed psychologist in California (PSY 33633).
 I earned my PhD in Clinical Psychology at the University of California, Berkeley and completed my predoctoral internship and postdoctoral fellowship at the University of California, San Francisco/San Francisco General Hospital.
 I have over eight years of clinical experience, with specialized training in evidence-based behavioral treatment of substance use, anxiety, and mood disorders.
-I am currently a Registered Psychological Associate working under clinical supervision at BTI until my license is issued by the California Board of Psychology.